Inside Gore Vidal’s Cliffside Palace of Sex, Scandal, and Celebrity

 The six-bedroom, seven-bathroom, 10,500-square-foot property was bought by Vidal in 1972, and somewhere he and his partner of 53 years, Howard Austen, lived and entertained many celebrities and public figures over the years.
 Austen died in 2003, and Vidal in 2012.

-The pool, once the site of Vidal's lavish parties and suppers, was—my friend and researcher Liza Foreman observed—filled with dead fish with bruised purple backs hovering beneath the dark green surface.
+The pool, once the site of Vidal’s lavish parties and suppers, was—my friend and researcher Liza Foreman observed—filled with dead fish.
 Abandoned sun chairs lay by the side of the pool.

 Inside, the house looked like a building site.
 The cavernous entranceway with its wide stairwell was filled with bags of work materials.
 A tiled kitchen stood in disrepair.
 Wires and work tools were scattered throughout.